-Many more species of rhododendron are presented elsewhere on this website, see Plants: Rhododendrons.
+Many more species of rhododendron are presented on the page Plants: Rhododendrons.

 Rhododendron campylocarpum, identified by its pale-yellow flowers, is very common in the Khumbu region of eastern Nepal, where this picture was taken.
 (Photo copyright © by Kaj Halberg)

 The golden crocus (Crocus chrysanthus) is native to the Balkans and Turkey, but is widely cultivated due of its gorgeous flowers.

 Golden crocus, naturalized at a roadside, Møn, Denmark.
 (Photo copyright © by Kaj Halberg)